danieljprice/splash/docs/settings.rst

 Dividing the plotting page into panels
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The plotting page can be divided into panels using the “subdivide page
+The plotting page can be divided into panels using the ``subdivide page into panels``
-into panels” option in the :ref:`sec:menu-p`.
+option in the :ref:`sec:menu-p`.
 For multiple plots
 per page (i.e., nacross :math:`\times` ndown :math:`> 1`) a more limited
-interactive mode applies (basically because the data used for the plots
+:ref:`sec:interactive` applies (basically because the data used for the plots
 is no longer stored in memory if there is more than one plot on the same
 page meaning that functionality such as selecting particles must be
 turned off).